electricimp/Usb/README.md

 ## USB.Driver

 The USB.Driver class is used as the base for all drivers that use this library.
 It contains a set of functions that are expected by [USB.Host](#USBhost) as well as some set up functions.
 There are a few required functions that must be overwritten.
-All other functions will be documented and can be overwritten only as needed.

 ### Required Functions

-These are three functions should be implemented for usb drive.
+These are three functions must be implemented for usb drive.

 #### constructor(*device, interfaces*)